Latest Travel Deals

 India, Sri Lanka, Vietnam, Egypt, South Africa etc

-But the cheap fare isn't always confine to the above countries.
-I have seen fares on Transatlantic in Business Class dropping to $1000-1500 on regularly these days.
+But the cheap fare isn’t always confined to the above countries.
+I have seen fares on Transatlantic in Business Class dropping to $1000-1500 regularly on these days.

-I am not a frequent flyer, I have no status, no miles, how can i travel cheaply?
+I am not a frequent flyer, I have no status, no miles, and how can I travel cheaply?

-You may also consider Buy Miles directly from airline and fly.
-This depends if the advantage/cost of buying miles outweight buying a revenue ticket and depends on availability as well.
-Airline typically release the award seat in advance or last minute when they couldn't sell anymore.
-So it is important to maintain some degree of flexibility in bargain hunting.
+You may also consider buying miles directly from an airline and fly.
+This depends if the advantage/cost of buying miles outweigh buying a revenue ticket and depends on availability as well.
+Airlines typically release the award seat in advance or at the last minute when they couldn’t sell anymore.
+So it is important to maintain some degree of flexibility when bargain hunting.

 I strongly recommend ExpertFlyer.
 It is a web based travel tool that displays vital data from Travel GDS.
 You can see the fare listings, real time availability, seat map and create seat/fare alert etc.

 I use it on an almost daily basis.
 By having this information ready, it will help you to travel better!

 Seatguru have comprehensive airplane seat map so you get to know where are the good and preferred seats are and choose ahead of time!